cockroachdb/docs/src/current/v24.2/changefeeds-on-tables-with-column-families.md

 <section class="filter-content" markdown="1" data-scope="core">

-## Create a Core changefeed on a table with column families
+## Create a basic changefeed on a table with column families

-In this example, you'll set up Core changefeeds on two tables that have [column families]({% link {{ page.version.version }}/column-families.md %}).
-You'll use a single-node cluster with the Core changefeed sending changes to the client.
+In this example, you'll set up basic changefeeds on two tables that have [column families]({% link {{ page.version.version }}/column-families.md %}).
+You'll use a single-node cluster with the basic changefeed sending changes to the client.

 1. Use the [`cockroach start-single-node`]({% link {{ page.version.version }}/cockroach-start-single-node.md %}) command to start a single-node cluster: